~the 2nd in a series of articles~

 Click here to read the 1st article in the series.

 Learning about West Virginia in the 8th grade is both a valuable academic opportunity and essential preparation for the Golden Horseshoe exam, a prestigious statewide competition.
 Even if your student does not plan to take the Golden Horseshoe test, the study is traditional for Mountaineers and a perfect complement to the middle school years.
 Recommended resources are listed below:

 State law says that county BOEs may issue a homeschool student a book if they are available, but schools are not required to loan textbooks if they do not have enough.
-The older edition of the textbook is more than adequate to teach WV studies to your students.
-It is believed the new edition will mainly feature changes in statistical information and perhaps how the book is set up, but the basic content will remain.
-Since there are many counties using the online book, there should be less of a shortage for those counties and they may be more likely to issue a homeschool student access to the materials.
 Contact your county’s BOE or your local middle school’s WV History instructor to find out what is available.
-While teacher editions and answer keys are not likely to be offered, CHEWV is working on resources to fill that gap.
+While teacher editions and answer keys are not likely to be offered, CHEWV has resources for members to help plan and teach WV history.

 - The Golden Horseshoe by Frances B. Gunter is a fictionalized mystery that sends a group of youth on a mysterious quest.
 As a result, the reader learns about important historical events.
 Your student may not realize this is a history book as they get caught up in the story!

 - Historical Atlas of West Virginia by Frank S. Riddel

 - West Virginia Yesterday and Today, by Phil and Boyd Stutler Conley, is an older textbook.